yanghong7410/LODDataset/README.md

 ## Low-light Object Detection (LOD) Dataset

+**Images for LOD**

-1. RGB-normal(long-exposure normal-light images in sRGB format) images with annotations:
+\1.
+RGB-normal(long-exposure normal-light images in sRGB format) images:

 **[BaiduYun_RGB-normal]**

-2. RGB-dark(short-exposure low-light images in sRGB format) images with annotations:
+\2.
+RGB-dark(short-exposure low-light images in sRGB format) images:

 **[BaiduYun_RGB-dark]**

-3. RAW-normal(long-exposure normal-light images in RAW format) images with annotations:
+\3.
+RAW-normal(long-exposure normal-light images in RAW format) images:

 **[BaiduYun_RAW-normal]**

-4. RAW-dark(short-exposure low-light images in RAW format) images with annotations:
+\4.
+RAW-dark(short-exposure low-light images in RAW format) images:

 **[BaiduYun_RAW-dark]**

+**Annotations for LOD**

+We provide the per-image '.xml' files here: **RGB-normal-Annotations**, **RGB-dark-Annotations**, **RAW-normal-Annotations**, **RAW-dark-Annotations**.

+**Original sensor raw data**

+The original raw data is much larger.
+If you need to process the data in a different way, you can download the camera output raw data here: **Part1**, **Part2,** **Part3, Part4, Part5 and long.**

+And you can download the camera output original sRGB data here:

 ### Tips:

+1. We provide all file parts in Baidu Drive.
-1. Note that each short-exposure image correspond to one long-exposure image as Ground Truth.
+2. Note that each short-exposure image correspond to one long-exposure image as Ground Truth.

-2. We provide the camera output raw data of Canon EOS 5D Mark IV camera so that you can process the data in a different way, but the original raw data is much larger.
+3. We provide the camera output raw data of Canon EOS 5D Mark IV camera so that you can process the data in a different way, but the original raw data is much larger.

-3. We name all images with a purely numeric number, paired long/short-exposure images file names of the same format are corresponding(short-exposure image file name= long -exposure image file name+1).
+4. We name all images with a purely numeric number, paired long/short-exposure images file names of the same format are corresponding(short-exposure image file name= long -exposure image file name+1).
 For example, for “1.JPG”, the file name of the corresponding short exposure image is “2.
 JPG”; for “11.JPG”, the file name of the corresponding long exposure image is “12.CR2”.
+5. Each pair of raw data and rgb data with the same name are capture in the same scene with the same illumination.